unicode-org/icu4x/docs/string-representation.md

 ## Operations that are neither resumable nor have a reasonable worst-case estimate

-For operations that don't fit this model, ICU4X should return `String` in the UTF-8 case and `Vec<u16>` in the UTF-16 case.
+For operations that don't fit into either caller-allocated model, ICU4X should return `String` in the UTF-8 case and `Vec<u16>` in the UTF-16 case.
 (It's unlikely that there are operations whose output range is Latin1 but that don't have a reasonable worst-case number of code units estimate.)

-FFI must then hand out the length and the internal buffer of the `String`/`Vec` by calling `into_boxed_slice()`.
+FFI must then hand out the length, capacity, and the internal buffer of the `String`/`Vec`.

 ICU4X must provide functions `icu_free_utf8` and `icu_free_utf16` for freeing these.

+It is expected that text formatting functions will fit into this output category.
+That is, this output category, while the third option in priority, is expected to be very common.

 ## Iterators

-For Rust callers, a given ICU4X operation may be provided as a version that takes input via an iterator that yields `char`and provides output by implementing an iterator that yields `char`.
+For Rust callers, a given ICU4X operation may be provided as a version that takes input via an iterator that yields `char` and provides output by implementing an iterator that yields `char`.
 For some operations, this may be the sole internal implementation such that the slice versions are merely wrapper around this one.
 However, for operations that need lookahead, the slice operations may be implemented more efficiently by performing lookahead on the slice as opposed to having an iterator implementation that allocates internally in order to turn lookahead into buffering.
 The name annotation for the function that creates the iterator is `_iter`.

 ## Example: `to_lowercase` without locale-sensitive behavior